 - Butterfly Life Cycles

-- The Life Cycle of the Monarch Butterfly
+- Monarch Life Cycle

 - All About Butterflies

-Purpose for Butterfly Gardens
+The purpose for Butterfly Gardens

 Butterflies are colorful and fascinating to watch as they fly around.
 It is also interesting to observe how a caterpillar turns into a butterfly.
 One reason you might create a butterfly garden is to simply see and enjoy more caterpillars and butterflies.
 Another purpose is to make a safe habitat for butterflies.
 In some places, like cities with lots of cement and buildings, it is difficult for butterflies to survive because they cannot find the plants they need for food.
 Chemicals used to kill weeds or other insects might also kill butterflies.
 The butterfly is important to the environment because as it drinks nectar and flies around plants, it transfers pollen from one flower to another.
 This process of pollination is necessary for plants that produce fruit.
 Making a butterfly garden is one way you can protect butterflies and help the environment.